keiti-chan/prompts/product_description/README.md

 ### Options & flags
 - **`socks_included`** *(bool)* — Controls the “Package includes” bullet in **Description** (`"Shirt and Shorts"` wording here only; appends “with socks / with no socks”).
+When generating the "What’s Included" list, always follow these rules:
+        If product_name has “Kit” → list Shirt + Shorts.
+        If it also has “(With Socks)” → include Socks.
+        If it has “(No Socks)” → exclude Socks.
+        If product_name has “Shirt” (not Kit) → Shirt only.
+Do not invent extra items or wording.
 - **`personalisation_available`** *(bool)* — Enables a personalisation bullet in **Description** (with safe wording—no promises beyond availability).
 - **`team_facts`** *(bool)* — If true, shows **About the Team** with factual but non‑invented content.
 - **`player_name`** *(string, optional)* — If provided, shows **About the Player**; the prompt will drop digits (e.g., `"MESSI 10"` → “Messi”) and use story‑like phrasing.